natocool2/Easynet-Pro-KB/project-plan.md

 ## Quality Assurance Process

-Each document will undergo the following quality assurance steps:
+Each document has undergone the following quality assurance steps:

 1. Initial peer review for accuracy and completeness
 2. Technical review for practical applicability